EnigMaticSpac3/JobIU/README.md

 Ehm..
 That's all

-In order to you to have access to it in your own CodeEditor, clone the files to your Desktop
+In order for you to have access to it in your own CodeEditor, "clone" the files to your Desktop